Grand Haven Historic District: History

 By the 1880s, the lumber boom was nearly over, but fruit growing and commercial shipping took its place.
 More buildings were constructed in the downtown area, primarily in brick.
 As the end of the century neared, the building boom tapered off, in part due to the loss of local lumbering jobs, and in part due to the depressed national economy.
 In the early 20th century, the city's efforts at economic diversification paid off, with more manufacturing jobs coming into the city, and, with the establishment of a car ferry port, an increase in shipping and shipping-related trade.
 As a result, more buildings were constructed in the district in the first decade of the 20th century than in any other ten-year period.

 The city's population, and the number of buildings in the district, continued to grow through the 1920s and 1930s.
 The rise of the automobile, and the associated tourism, also helped boost the city's economy.
 The Great Depression affected Grand Haven less than most cities in the nation, but still the pace of growth in the historic district slowed.
-Grans Haven continued its growth after World War II.
+Grand Haven continued its growth after World War II.
 A number of structures built in this period were infill, replacing older buildings which had been demolished.
 In more modern times, Grand Haven has established itself as a vacation destination, and its downtown adds to the attraction of the city.
 The construction of infill buildings has continued, although recent structures have tended to be larger in scale, and not blending in with the earlier buildings.